spiral/docs/filters/filter.md

 }
 ```

-Will produce the following error if field `name` is invalid:
+Will produce the following error if the field `name` is invalid:

 ```json
 {